Daniel Defense: History and products

 The company's flagship product is the Daniel Defense DDM4 AR platform rifle.
-The company sells the DDM4 to the U.S. Department of Defense, foreign militaries, and civilians; the rifle is sold in fully-automatic form to military, police, and other government agencies, with them selling the semi-automatic form of the rifle to civilians.
-In 2014, Daniel Defense sold DDM4 rifles to Missouri State Police and North Dakota Highway Patrol, making its first sale of that gun to law enforcement agencies.
+The company sells the DDM4 to the U.S. Department of Defense, foreign militaries, and civilians.
+The rifle is sold in fully-automatic form to military, police, and other government agencies, with them selling the semi-automatic form of the rifle to civilians.
+In 2014, Daniel Defense sold DDM4 rifles to the Missouri State Police and North Dakota Highway Patrol, making its first sale of that gun to law enforcement agencies.
 Daniel Defense also manufactures the 14.5 in barrel and gas block for USSOCOM's Upper Receiver Group-Improved (URG-I).

-According to Forbes magazine, in 2016 Daniel Defense had sales of $73 million and 279 employees.
+In 2016, Daniel Defense had sales of $73 million and 279 employees.
 Marty Daniel stated in 2016 that 90% of the company's sales were to consumers, and 10% were to governments.

 The company initially was located in Garden City, Georgia, sharing space with Daniel's other business making overhead doors and fireplaces.
 In 2008, the company outgrew the space and moved to Black Creek, Georgia, where it is now based.
-The company opened a 90,000-square-foot facility in Ridgeland, South Carolina in 2012, but announced the closure of that facility in 2016.
+In 2012, the company opened a 90,000-square-foot facility in Ridgeland, South Carolina, but closed that facility in 2016.
 In late 2017, construction of a new $29 million, 300,000 square foot building for the company was completed in Black Creek, consolidating the company's previous locations in Black Creek and Ridgeland.
 The formal ribbon-cutting for the new Black Creek facility which employs 210 people, held in May 2018, was attended by Georgia's governor, Nathan Deal, and other state and local officials.

 The National Rifle Association of America selected the Daniel Defense V7 as the 2017 gun of the year.